-Should preparers like to discuss the recent developments within these areas and how these may impact upon your business, please contact your local Grant Thornton Australia contact, or the National Accounting Support (NAS) team on nationalaudit.support@au.gt.com.
+Should preparers like to discuss these financial reporting changes or recent developments and how these may impact upon your business, please contact your local Grant Thornton Australia contact, or the National Accounting Support (NAS) team on national@au.gt.com.
 There are also various publications (Technical Accounting Alerts (TA Alerts) and Emerging Issues Accounting Alerts (EI Alerts)) on our website www.grantthornton.com.au which provide an overview of these developments.

-The June 2013 edition of Example NFP Financial Statements, is based on the recent Grant Thornton International publication, however has been tailored to suit the Australian financial reporting, regulatory and NFP environment.
+The December 2013 edition of Example NFP Financial Statements, is based on the recent Grant Thornton International publication, however has been tailored to suit the Australian financial reporting, regulatory and NFP environment.
 This publication is intended to illustrate the 'look and feel' of Australian general purpose financial statements for a NFP entity and to provide a realistic example of their presentation.